NIC Logo

 (2) You may begin.

-• 2.1 Cleansing of the face with product supplies are labeled in English
+• 2.1 Cleansing of the face products are labeled in English

 • 2.2 Implements and supplies are visibly clean